kaiban-ai/kaibanjs-docs/docs/use-cases/04-Company Research.md

 :::

 ### The Agentic Solution
-Imagine transforming this complex research process with AgenticJS automation:
+Imagine transforming this complex research process with KaibanJS automation:

 - **Scenario:** Conducting in-depth research on the company Vercel.